masidagondwe/masidagondwe/README.md

 <h3><strong>Full-Stack Software Engineer | Data &amp; Integration Specialist | Project Leader</strong></h3>

 <p>
   Thanks for checking out my profile.
-I am a passionate Software Engineer who loves a good challenge and optimising.
-I run my own projects in my free time and contribute to a few opensource repositories here on GitHub from time to time.
+I am a passionate Software Engineer who loves a good challenge and optimising solutions.
+I run my own projects in my free time and contribute to a few open source repositories here on GitHub from time to time.
 I have a track record of building <strong>scalable, data-driven, and secure solutions</strong> that have transformed organizations.
   With 6+ years of experience across <strong>enterprise systems, mining technology, and digital transformation</strong>, I specialize in:
 </p>